esmero/archipelago-documentation/docs/giveortake.md

 ```

 ### Create A Pull Request
 Pull requests can be created via GitHub.
 [This document](https://help.github.com/articles/creating-a-pull-request/) explains in detail how to create one.
 After your Pull Request gets peer reviewed and approved, it can be merged.
 Discussion can happen and peers can ask you for modifications, fixes or more information on how to test.
 We will be respectful.
 You will be given credit for all your contributions and shown appreciation.
 There is no wrong and never too little.
-There could be a too much!
+There could never be too much!